tcpiplab/PassGen/README.md

 # PassGen
 A small random password generator written in Python.
-If you're on a Mac it copies the password to the clipboard, then deletes it after 60 seconds.
+If you're on a Mac or Linux it copies the password to the clipboard, then deletes it after 60 seconds.

+Not yet tested on Windows.

 This is very helpful if you find that you have to create and paste a lot of new passwords for websites, and you want to have time to paste the new password into a web app and into your password manager app, but then have the password deleted from the clipboard so that you don't later paste it somewhere insecure, like into a Slack channel or something.